IECDB AO 2013-03

-This opinion is in response to your request for an opinion from the Iowa Ethics and Campaign Disclosure Board.
-We note at the outset that the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B, Iowa Code section 8.7, and rules in Iowa Administrative Code chapter 351.
+Pursuant to Iowa Code section 68B.32A(12) and rule 351—1.2, the Iowa Ethics and Campaign Disclosure Board issues this opinion on whether a “paid for by” attribution statement is required for an account on a social media website that is established for the purpose of express advocacy.
+We note at the outset the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B, Iowa Code section 8.7, and rules in Iowa Administrative Code chapter 351.
 Advice in a Board opinion, if followed, constitutes a defense to a subsequent complaint based on the same facts and circumstances.

 BY DIRECTION AND VOTE OF THE BOARD